Grange line: History

+Key events in the Grange and Henley Beach line are shown in the adjacent timeline.

+Company operation

 In September 1882, a line was opened on the present-day route from Woodville to Grange by the Grange Railway and Investment Company.
-Unlike the Adelaide to Port Adelaide route, which was built and operated by the South Australian Government, the Grange line was operated by this private company with the object of land speculation.
+Unlike the Adelaide to Port Adelaide route from which it branched, which was built and operated by the South Australian Government, the Grange line was operated by this private company to encourage sales at its beachside real estate development project.
 The new line started at a bay platform at Woodville.
-Although there was a connection to the main line, it was not possible for Grange line trains to conveniently continue to Adelaide.
+Although there was a connection to the main line there, differing couplers prevented Grange line trains from continuing to Adelaide.

+Government take-over

-The Grange railway company, with its rolling stock of two locomotives and four carriages, was not a financial success and was forced to operate on a shoestring budget right from the start.
-Following its collapse, the South Australian Railways took over operation in 1891, using a steam tram in place of the more conventional locomotive and carriages.
-The Grange line was fully bought out by the state government in 1893, and in 1894 it was extended, as the Henley Beach railway line, from Grange southwards to Henley Beach along Military Road.
+The railway company, with its rolling stock of two locomotives and four carriages, was not a financial success and was forced to operate on a shoestring budget soon after the start.
+Following its collapse, the South Australian Railways (SAR) took over operation in 1891, using a Rowan steam tram in place of the more conventional locomotive and carriages.
+The state government finally directed the SAR to buy the company's assets in 1894, when it was also extended, as the Henley Beach railway line, from Grange southwards to Henley Beach along Military Road.
 Following modifications to the track layout at Woodville station in 1909, it became possible for trains from the Henley Beach and Grange branch lines to travel beyond Woodville to Adelaide.

+Extensions

+In addition to the 2.5 km extension south to Henley Beach built in 1894, three other extensions were undertaken over the history of the line: